Z3nhoom/World_Life_Expectancy/README.md

 Insight:

-Countries with high GDP (>= 15,000) have a significantly higher average life expectancy compared to those with low GDP, further reinforcing the correlation between economic status and health outcomes.
+Countries with high GDP (>= 15,000) have a significantly higher average life expectancy compared to those with low GDP (<=15,000), further reinforcing the correlation between economic status and health outcomes.

+A low GDP has approximately a 10-year reduction in life expectancy when compared to a high GDP.
+A high GDP life expectancy averaged 74 years old while an average Low GDP life expectancy was 65 years old.
+Therefore we can confirm there is a high positive correlation between GDP and life expectancy.

-Correlation Between Status and Life Expectancy:
+- Correlation Between Status and Life Expectancy:

-Analyzed the correlation between country status (Developed vs. Developing) and life expectancy.
+Analyzed the correlation between country status (Developed vs. Developing) and life expectancy.​

-​

-Checked the number of countries in each status category to ensure data balance.
+Checked the number of countries in each status category to ensure data balance.​

-​

 Insight:

 Developed countries have a higher average life expectancy compared to developing countries.
 However, there is more data available for developing countries, which may affect the overall analysis.

-BMI and Life Expectancy Analysis:
+- BMI and Life Expectancy Analysis:

 Analyzed the correlation between BMI and life expectancy, revealing that higher BMI often correlates with longer life expectancy in this dataset.